 Founded in 2012, Working Together Jackson is a non-partisan, broad-based organization that addresses issues facing the Jackson community.
-WTJ consists of more than 35 member institutions which cross racial, religious, and economic divisions, making it the most diverse organization in the city.
-Examples of our institutional members include: New Horizon Church International, the International Museum of Muslim Cultures, Beth Israel Congregation, Jackson Medical Mall Foundation, Stewpot Community Services, and Parents for Public Schools.
+WTJ consists of more than 35 member institutions that cross racial, religious, and economic divisions, making it the most diverse organization in the city.
+Examples of our institutional members include: New Horizon Church International, the International Museum of Muslim Cultures, Jackson Medical Mall Foundation, Stewpot Community Services, and Parents for Public Schools.

-WTJ is an affiliate of the Industrial Areas Foundation which is the oldest organizing network in the United States with a presence in 26 states.
+WTJ is an affiliate of the Industrial Areas Foundation, the oldest organizing network in the United States, with a presence in 26 states.